Access4all/adg/pages/knowledge/colours-and-contrast/graphical-objects/README.md

 Instead of simply using coloured dots, we could use a different shape for each status.

-In the following example, a tick sign is used for "ok", and a dot for "not ok".
+In the following example, a tick sign is used for “ok”, and a dot for “not ok”.

 ![Shop list with shapes](_media/shop-list-with-shapes.png)